 Thursday Jul 16th, 2020

 The nation’s leading arts competition for young artists is now accepting applications through October 16, 2020.
 Accomplished artists ages 15–18 years old (or in grades 10–12) are encouraged to apply online at youngarts.org/apply.
-All YoungArts award winners will receive financial awards of up to $10,000, opportunities to work with renowned mentors and leading artists and will become eligible for exclusive creative and professional development support throughout their careers.
+All YoungArts award winners will receive financial awards, opportunities to work with renowned mentors and leading artists and will become eligible for exclusive creative and professional development support throughout their careers.
 Applications are judged by esteemed discipline-specific panels of artists through a rigorous blind adjudication process.
 YoungArts 2021 award winners will be announced by the end of November 2020.
 Details regarding 2021 programming and mentors will be announced at a later date.

 Sarah Arison, Chair of the Board of Trustees, said, “National YoungArts Foundation provides tomorrow’s artists with the support they need today.
 For almost forty years we have empowered young people to pursue a life in the arts so they can achieve their potential, including their ability as artists to impact society.
 As our nation faces extraordinary challenges including the COVID-19 pandemic, economic crisis, and the ongoing impact of systemic racism, we are aware of how keenly the world needs what artists can provide, today and tomorrow.
 For this reason, as we look ahead to 2021, we are expanding our network of support to better serve past, present and future YoungArts award winners and are strengthening our commitment to building a just, diverse and inclusive artistic ecosystem.”